 In Dunbar, Louisiana, Hine met an 8-year-old oyster shucker named Rosy.
 He discovered she worked steadily from 3 a.m. to 5 p.m., and she told him that the baby of the family will start shucking as soon as she hold the knife.
 March 1911.

-8-year-old Jennie Camillo lived near Philadelphia and for the summer worked picking cranberries at Theodore Budd’s Bog in New Jersey, September 1910.
+Eight-year-old Jennie Camillo lived near Philadelphia and for the summer worked picking cranberries at Theodore Budd’s Bog in New Jersey, in September 1910.

 These boys are all cutters in a canning company.
 August 1911.